-Dilemma

-Mother has to make the decision for her two children to be evacuated.
+Dilemma PONTEFRACT Mother has to make the decision for her two children to be evacuated.
 Children pack a suitcase with memorable items and head to the station not knowing where they are going or when they are going to see their mother again.

-Build up

-Air raids have started, Father sent to war, mother having to work in a factory and it's no longer safe for the children
+Events Long train journey to the Build up countryside.
+New host family waiting on the platform.
+Air raids have started, Father Their new life begins.
+New sent to war, mother having to routine, new school. work in a factory and it's no longer safe for the children Resolution Opening Air raids have eased, father Family of four has returned home and Mother, Father, two children live in mother has called - children return home.

-Opening

-Family of four -Mother, Father, two children live in London.
+London.
 The year is 1940 (Autumn)